-We all want to have freedom to be who we are and do what we want.
+We all want to have the freedom to be who we are and do what we want.
 And this is especially true when we have tasted what freedom feels like after recovering from a divorce or break-up.
 Freedom can be liberating and scary all at the same time.
 It’s a new feeling.
-And the idea that we don’t have answer to anyone or check in for your partner’s approval to do what you want, can be a “Bitter Sweet” situation.
+And the idea that we don’t have to answer to anyone or check in for your partner’s approval to do what you want can be a “Bitter Sweet” situation.

-“Freedom is conceived as chance to choose, requiring ‘opportunity’ to choose, and ‘capability’ to choose.
+“Freedom is conceived as a chance to choose, requiring ‘opportunity’ to choose, and ‘capability’ to choose.
 Opportunity to choose is measured by absence of restrictions in economic, political and personal life.
 Capability to choose is measured by information and inclination to go one’s own way. “

 More importantly, underlying this type of self-sabotage is the limiting belief that you aren’t worthy.

-Worthiness, is something that you define for yourself.
+Worthiness is something that you define for yourself.
 No one else can determine your worth but you.
 When we do let someone else define our level of freedom, we ultimately give away our power to be happy.

 The 3-step process to remedy your UNHAPPINESS DUE TO LACK OF FREEDOM: